vmchale/apple/README.md

 Some cases are not implemented.
 This is provided as an artefact.

-See [Apple by Example](https://vmchale.github.io/apple/) for a demonstration of capabilities.
+See [Apple by Example](https://vmchale.github.io/apple/) for a tour of the language.

 The compiler will bail out with arcane error messages rather than produce an incorrect result, except that the Python/R extension modules do not